MELISSA BLOCK, Host:

 And as NPR's Nell Greenfieldboyce reports, they have now found one that's probably mostly water.

 NELL GREENFIELDBOYCE: The name of this new planet is GJ 1214b.
 Every day and a half, it circles a small reddish star.
 Scientists detected the planet by watching that star.
 They saw the star dim slightly as the planet crossed in front of it and could see how the star wobbled as the planet's gravity pulled on it.
 All that told them the size of the planet and how much it weighed, letting them figure out what it's likely made of.

-Professor DAVID CHARBONNEAU (Astronomy, Harvard-Smithsonian Center for Astrophysics): This is certainly the first planet around another star, which we think is mostly made of water.
+DAVID CHARBONNEAU: This is certainly the first planet around another star, which we think is mostly made of water.

 GREENFIELDBOYCE: That's David Charbonneau at the Harvard-Smithsonian Center for Astrophysics.
 He led the team which is reporting on this planet in the journal Nature.

 CHARBONNEAU: We think what we have here is a water world with a thin atmosphere surrounding it, perhaps of hydrogen and helium.